Praful/dotfiles/README.md

 # dotfiles
-Linux dot files for zsh, vim, etc
+Linux Mint dot files for zsh, vim, etc.

 These are customised for me.
 If you want to use them, read them to ensure they're right for you!